Effect-TS/effect/.changeset/old-rats-remember.md

 - consolidate `Class.transformOrFail` and `Class.transformOrFailFrom` parameters into an `options` object
 - consolidate `declare` parameters into an `options` object
 - consolidate `optionalToRequired` parameters into an `options` object
+- consolidate `optionalToOptional` parameters into an `options` object

 TreeFormatter